anvaka/iterator-vs-foreach/README.md

 ```

 ### Set iterators

 We also performed the same set of tests with a `Set` object.
 Obviously, we couldn't do plain old
 `for` loop, but the rest of the approaches are still applicable.
-Here `iterators` were consistently
-the fastest.

 ```
 node setIterators.js
+Running in node v16.4.0
-set.forEach(cb) x 3,340 ops/sec ±3.35% (84 runs sampled)
+set.forEach(cb) x 5,545 ops/sec ±2.04% (86 runs sampled)
-for (let item of set) cb(item) x 4,364 ops/sec ±5.84% (77 runs sampled)
+for (let item of set) cb(item) x 8,019 ops/sec ±4.93% (83 runs sampled)
-iterator x 5,919 ops/sec ±1.90% (85 runs sampled)
+iterator x 5,580 ops/sec ±12.76% (68 runs sampled)
-yield * x 1,616 ops/sec ±2.47% (87 runs sampled)
+yield * x 2,063 ops/sec ±6.32% (82 runs sampled)
-Fastest is iterator
+Fastest is for (let item of set) cb(item)
 ```

 ### Map iterators

-Again, iterators were faster with maps than any other iteration method:

 ```
 » node mapIterators.js